CrabNickolson/shadow_mario_plugin/README.md

 - You should be able to save and load as normal.
 - You can use some objects (chests, environment kills, doors, etc) by punching them.
 - NPCs are at first only knocked out by Mario.
 You need to ground pound/slide into them again to kill them.
-- You can pick up and throw incapacitated enemies (like Bowser) by punching next to them.
+- You can pick up and throw incapacitated NPCs (like Bowser) by punching next to them.
-- You can revive other players by ground pounding them.
+- You can revive other players and Marios by ground pounding them.
-- Use the teleport cheat if you get stuck (Left D-Pad + Right Bumper).
+- Use the teleport cheat if you get stuck (hold Left D-Pad + Right Bumper).
+	- If this does not work you probably don't have cheats enabled.
+You can do so by opening the game's properties on Steam and adding `thisisnotsupported2` to the launch options.
+Then restart the game.

 ### Save Editing
 - You can use the [Modding Tools](https://mod.io/g/shadow-gambit/r/getting-started) to place obstacles, blocks, coins and stars.
+- To open the modding tools press Ctrl + Alt + M.
 - To spawn objects:
 	- Select the "Mario" tab in the Modding Tools window.
 	- Select one of the following: Coin, Star, Block Fly, Block Metal, Obstacle Ice, Obstacle Lava.